Multi-Carrier Agile Phased Array Radar: Performance Analysis of Range-Doppler Reconstruction

 Range-Doppler reconstruction plays a crucial role in target recovery.
-This section presents a theoretical analysis of range-Doppler recovery of Algorithm \ref{alg:Algo1}.
-Since both WMAR and CAESAR are generalizations of FAR, the following analysis is inspired by the study of CS-based FAR recovery in \cite{Huang2018}.
+This section presents a theoretical analysis of range-Doppler recovery using \ac{cs} methods.
+Since both \ac{wmar} and \ac{caesar} are generalizations of \ac{far}, the following analysis is inspired by the study of \ac{cs}-based \ac{far} recovery in \cite{Huang2018}.
 In particular, we extend the results of \cite{Huang2018} to multi-carrier waveforms, as well as to extremely complex electromagnetic environments, where some transmitted pulses are interfered by intentional or unintentional interference.
 In the presence of such interference, only partial observations in the beamformed matrix $\bm Z$ remain effective for range-Doppler reconstruction.
-As mentioned in Subsection \ref{subsec:RangeDoppler}, Algorithm \ref{alg:Algo1} utilizes CS algorithms to recover the range-Doppler parameters.
-Accordingly, our performance study is based on CS theory.
-To present the analysis, we first briefly review some basic concepts of CS in Subsection \ref{subsec:CS}, followed by the range-Doppler recovery performance analysis in Subsection~\ref{subsec:fullobserv}. .
+To present the analysis, we first briefly review some basic analysis techniques of \ac{cs} in Subsection \ref{subsec:CS}, followed by the range-Doppler recovery performance analysis in Subsection~\ref{subsec:fullobserv}.